GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/introduction.rst

 * *Complex is better than complicated.*
 * *Flat is better than nested.*

-daScript is supposed to work as a "host data processor".
+Daslang is supposed to work as a "host data processor".
-While it is technically possible to maintain persistent state within a script context (with a certain option set), daScript is designed to transform your host (C++) data/implement scripted behaviors.
+While it is technically possible to maintain persistent state within a script context (with a certain option set), Daslang is designed to transform your host (C++) data/implement scripted behaviors.

 In a certain sense, it is pure functional - i.e. all persistent state is out of the scope of the scripting context, and the script's state is temporal by its nature.
 Thus, the memory model and management of persistent state are the responsibility of the application.
-This leads to an extremely simple and fast memory model in daScript itself.
+This leads to an extremely simple and fast memory model in Daslang itself.

 +++++++++++++
 Performance.